adrcs/TKR901/README.md

 Second, an allowance has been made for the lock detect pin from the synthesizer to monitor success and reprogram if needed when a power black or brownout occurs.

+If you have a TKR901 that was converted with a Pi, there is code here to replace the original that uses the same lookup table as the PIC to try it out.

 73, de VE6VH